RyanOzzello/College-Projects/README.md

 # Class Projects
 A few coding exercises and projects from Houghton College.

-## Prerequisites
-These projects were created using R version 3.6.1, Python version 3.7.3, and Tesseract version 3.05.00dev, and ffmpeg version git-2020-01-15-0dc0837

 ## Classes
 **Comutational Statistics**: Computational statistics course introduces computational methods to solve statistical problems.
 The topics will include: classical tests, statistical modeling, regression, analysis of variance an covariance, analysis of count data and proportion data,time series analysis, survival analysis, Monte Carlo methods.